backspaces/agentscript/config/cleantheme/tutorials/7 - Server.md

 We'll go to directly to [GitHub](https://github.com/backspaces/agentscript) for our models rather than downloading as we did in _Running Locally_ in the View tutorial.

-Lets start with the views25 folder.
+Lets start with the views25 folder in the list on the left.
 Click on it and then the hello.html file.
 Click on Raw, then paste the results in you Pen's HTML area

 ![Image](/config/cleantheme/static/Views25Html.jpg)